tonyboutwell/Quantum-Geometric-Computing/QGC_White_Paper.md

 ## 7. Conclusion

 The Quantum Geometric Computation framework demonstrates that quantum computation can be reformulated entirely in terms of geometric invariants and their flows.
+The unified extractor framework shows that all observables—spectral edges, overlaps, amplitudes, and correlators—are projections of a single Cayley-Hamilton master flow.
 The successful validation at machine precision for recurrence-based methods and controlled approximation for spectral methods supports the theoretical foundation while clearly delineating the framework's capabilities and limitations.

 The path forward involves systematically identifying which physical observables are naturally flow-aligned, developing efficient seed generation methods for broader problem classes, and potentially discovering new geometric transformations that expand the space of polynomially accessible observables.